La Tonya Day

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges and opportunities in my field right now is ensuring that students feel confident and knowledgeable.
-It’s important to help them make meaningful connections, especially when they may be feeling nervous, so they can fully engage and succeed in their learning experiences.
+One of the biggest challenges and opportunities in my field right now is ensuring that students feel confident and knowledgeable about handling food safely.
+It’s important to help them make the connection between what is taught in the ServSafe class and what they are currently doing within their operation.
+This helps the students stay fully engaged and ready to succeed in their learning experience.

 What values are most important to you in your work and personal life?

 The values that are most important to me in both my work and personal life are integrity, trustworthiness, and authenticity.
-I strive to be someone people can trust even when I’m not around, and I believe in being genuine and true to myself in all that I do.
+I strive to be someone people can trust even when they're not around.
+I believe in being genuine to myself, others, and a good representation for God in all things I do.